-Over time, governments globally have dedicated themselves to protecting and advancing women's rights and by extension the gender roles and extent of women's particularly pertinent to this objective.
+Over time, governments globally have dedicated themselves to protecting and advancing women's rights and by extension the gender roles and extent of women's participation in peacebuilding.
+In addressing this, three international frameworks are particularly pertinent to this objective.
 In 1979, the United Nations General Assembly adopted the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), which set up a worldwide bill of rights for women and a plan to ensure the exercise of those rights.209 In 1995, during the Fourth World Conference on Women: Action for Equality, Development, and Peace; 189 states endorsed the Beijing Platform for Action and resolved to empower women and address their demands across 12 vital zones of concern,210 including armed conflict.
-In 2000, United Nations Security (WPS) voiced the significance of fusing women and the wealth of their experiences in prevention, participation, protection, and relief and recovery,212 and their inclusion in every aspect of dynamic international, regional, state and local decision-making bodies.
+In 2000, United Nations Security Council Resolution (UNSCR 1325) and a few ensuing resolutions211 on Women, Peace, and Security (WPS) voiced the significance of fusing women and the wealth of their experiences in prevention, participation, protection, and relief and recovery,212 and their inclusion in every aspect of dynamic international, regional, state and local decision-making bodies.
 Numerous states - 67 to date213- have made 1,325 National Action Plans (NAPs)214 to express their dedication and to execute corresponding policy and programming at state and